icamys/php-sitemap-generator/README.md

 include "src/SitemapGenerator.php";

-// Setting the current working directory to be output directory//
+// Setting the current working directory to be output directory
 // for generated sitemaps (and, if needed, robots.txt)
 // The output directory setting is optional and provided for demonstration purpose.
 // By default output is written to current directory.